MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ```

 In the code above, we attach `Event.preventDefault()` to the *submit button*.
-So it stops submitting form if the checkbox is unchecked.
-But, it doesn't stop changing the `border-color` of the `form` into red.
-It seems, the code executes the `.preventDefault()` at first and, bubbling up to the parent element (in this case, `form`) and executes its event if there is any.
+So it stops submitting the form if the checkbox is unchecked.
+But, it doesn't stop changing the `border-color` of the `form` into the red.

+It seems the code works as follows,
+* checks for the `click` event of the `btn` element.
+* executes the `preventDefault()`
+* hence, it won't submit the form.
+* then bubbles up to the parent element (in this case, `form`).
+* finds `click` event there and executes it too.

-In simple words, `preventDefault()` cannot stop *event propagation* even it is a default behavior of an event.
+In simple words, `preventDefault()` cannot stop *event propagation* even it is one of the default behaviors of events.

 If our requirement is only to stop the event propagation we can use [Event.stopPropagation()](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation) instead using `.preventDefault()`

 ### 3. To customize callback functions

-Now at this point we know bit about things that the `.preventDefault()` method can do or cannot do.
+Now at this point, we know a bit about things that the `.preventDefault()` method can do or cannot do.

-Okay, how about customizing stuff like number of parameters, types of parameters and return value of the callback function using `.preventDefault()`?
+Okay, how about customizing things, like, the number of parameters, types of parameters, and return value of the callback function using `.preventDefault()`?

 For instance,

-* callback function of the event listener only have a single parameter which is an object based on Event that has occurred.
+* callback function of the event listener only can have a single parameter which is an object, based on *Event* that has occurred.
 * Also, it returns nothing.
-If there is some return value, it will be ignored.
+* If there is some return value, it will be ignored.

-So, what if we need more parameters or another type of parameter instead an object based on Event?
+So, what if we need more parameters or another type of parameter instead of an object, based on *Event*?

 Also, what if we need our callback function to return something?

-Well, the answer is, you cannot customize both behaviors using `Event.preventDefault()` unless you tend to use inline `onclick`.
+Well, the answer is, you cannot customize both behaviors using `Event.preventDefault()` unless you tend to use the inline `onclick` attribute.

-Let's see it in practically.
+Let's see it practically.

 #### 3.1.
 Customize parameters of callbacks

 **(1) Not working ways - callbacks with custom parameters:**

-Normally, if we use callback functions followed by parentheses, it will be immediately invoked even without the event has occurred.
-So we cannot use parentheses means we cannot have custom parameters instead its default one.
+If we use callback functions followed by parentheses, it will be immediately invoked even without the *event* has been occurred.
+So we cannot use parentheses, which means we cannot have custom parameters other than its default one.

 The code below will never work as we expected.